MauroToscano/dark-forest/README.md

 make start_app

-Also, remember to add truffle local network to metamask!
+Also, remember to add truffle local network to metamask and reset the account after restarting the network, else you will see an invalid nonce error (Advanced options in metamask)

 Usually: